 2. Configure the model as described in Task 5 of the Getting Started with LEGO MINDSTORMS EV3 Hardware example.

 3. Open the Sensors and Motors subsystem, and set right port number for the Encoder, Motor and Color Sensor blocks.

 4. Calibrate the black and white light intensity value.
 The values of White Value and Black Value blocks are the Light Sensor block's output value for white and black colors.
 You can calibrate them accordingly for your robot and track.

-1. In your Simulink model, click the Deploy to Hardware button on the toolbar.
+1. In the Hardware tab of your Simulink® model, click Build, Deploy & Start.
 The model will now run on LEGO MINDSTORMS EV3 hardware.

 2. Place the robot on the ground on the right edge of the line to be tracked.
 Observe that the robot moves along the track and makes corrections as it loses the track.

 Try changing the parameters of both the velocity controller and the line tracking controller to achieve smoother line tracking